 A genetic pedigree for the patient's family will be critical to determine the type of inheritance pattern and assist with prognosis.
 A complete history and review of systems are needed to identify other systems affected in addition to the visual impairment to identify syndromic variants of RP.
 Additionally, a review of possible exposure to infectious disease or toxins that might produce a "mimic" of the disease, should be undertaken.

-Physical findings include the "classic triad" seen on fundoscopic exam of bony spicule pigmentation, vascular narrowing, and abnormal pallor of the optic disc.
+Physical findings include the "classic triad" seen on a fundoscopic exam of bony spicule pigmentation, vascular narrowing, and the abnormal pallor of the optic disc.
 These may not be evident early in the disease, and the degree to which abnormalities are seen is variable with the severity of the disease.
 Other associated physical findings may include subcapsular cataracts and macular edema.
 While the external examination of the eye is usually normal, RP patients are at higher risk for keratoconus compared to the general population.
 Still, the development of keratoconus is quite rare.
 Refractive errors also occur more commonly in RP patients than in the general population.

 Complete ophthalmologic evaluation for any individual suspected of RP is needed, including expert fundoscopic examination and the evaluation of retinal function.
 These tests will establish a baseline and assist in determining the rate of progression and formulating a prognosis for the disease.
 Visual field assessment with kinetic perimetry is considered the most effective way to evaluate the loss of peripheral vision.
 Color vision assessment will be needed to determine the presence and progression of dyschromatopsia, indicating the degree of cone photoreceptor involvement.
 Electrophysiologic evaluation of the entire retina is also helpful, as electroretinographic abnormalities may be detected early, even before nyctalopia and fundoscopic abnormalities are present.